proxmox/proxmox-backup/docs/backup-client.rst

 ----------------

 This section explains how to create a backup from within the machine.
 This can be a physical host, a virtual machine, or a container.
 Such backups may contain file and image archives.
 There are no restrictions in this case.

-.. note:: If you want to backup virtual machines or containers on Proxmox VE, see :ref:`pve-integration`.
+..
+Note:: If you want to backup virtual machines or containers on Proxmox VE, see :ref:`pve-integration`.

-For the following example you need to have a backup server set up, working credentials and need to know the repository name.
+For the following example, you need to have a backup server set up, have working credentials, and know the repository name.
-In the following examples we use ``backup-server:store1``.
+In the following examples, we use ``backup-server:store1``.

 .. code-block:: console